coderanger/coderanger.net/content/posts/media.md

 ### [Kingdom of Loathing](https://kingdomofloathing.com/)

 Starting with the thing that is probably my highest ratio for unknown-ness to enjoyment.
-A know a lot of people that would say "wait, that thing with the stick figures?
+I know a lot of people that would say "wait, that thing with the stick figures?
 I totally played that in high school".
 Well, it's still going strong after almost 15 years.
 KoL is a testament to the value of good, systemic game design, solid humor, and a dev team that feels they can wait and Do Things